 There are many items in and around the home that can cause poisoning.

 • Medications are the leading cause of poisoning in Canada.
-Prescription and over-the-counter medications can cause poisoning if taken by mistake or used incorrectly.
-In 2021, medications that relieve pain, known as analgesics, were the No. 1 substance Canada’s poison centres received calls about.
+Prescription and over-the-counter medications as well as natural health products can cause poisoning if taken by mistake or used incorrectly.
+Medications that relieve pain, known as analgesics, are the No. 1 substance Canada’s poison centres receive calls about.

 • Ingesting cannabis is the most common cause of cannabis poisoning in children.
 Cannabis edibles can have a stronger effect on the body than other forms of cannabis.
 Cannabis edibles often resemble common snacks (e.g., brownies, gummy candies).
 A young child may be unable to tell the difference.
 Children can have significant effects from cannabis edibles such as drowsiness, coma, agitation and difficulty breathing.